eclipse-che/che-operator/README.md

 Where ${che-cluster-name} is a custom resource name, by default 'eclipse-che'.

-Also you can modify the CheCluster using the `kubectl patch`.
+You can also modify the CheCluster using the `kubectl patch`.
 For example:

 ```bash
 $ kubectl patch checluster/eclipse-che -n ${eclipse-che-namespace} --type=merge -p '{"spec":{"auth":{"openShiftoAuth": false}}}'